Brazil takes 'war of words' on Elon Musk to a new level

 Musk mentions civil war

-A self-proclaimed free speech absolutist who grew up in apartheid South Africa, Elon Musk made a show of not being daunted by the Prime Minister’s remarks, instead weighing into fray with triggering remarks such as “civil war is inevitable.”
+A self-proclaimed free speech absolutist who grew up during South Africa's apartheid regime, Elon Musk made a show of not being daunted by the Prime Minister’s remarks, instead weighing into the fray with triggering comments such as “civil war is inevitable.”

 Incendiary remarks